Sport in the Czech Republic: Basketball

 Basketball is a popular sport in the Czech Republic.
+The National Basketball League is the country's top division.

-As the heir to the successful Czechoslovakia men's national basketball team, the Czech national team has at times struggled to keep up to the expectations.
-For the 2019 FIBA Basketball World Cup, the Czech national team qualified for the first time.
+As the heir to the successful Czechoslovakia men's national basketball team, the Czech national team has at times struggled to meet expectations.
+Following independence in 1993, the Czech national team did not qualify for the FIBA Basketball World Cup until 2019.

 Notable Czech players include Tomáš Satoranský, Jan Veselý, Jiří Welsch and George Zidek.

-The National Basketball League is the country's top division.

 Beach volleyball

 The country featured national teams in beach volleyball that competed at the 2018–2020 CEV Beach Volleyball Continental Cup in both the women's and the men's sections.

 Cricket

 Cricket has been played in the Czech Republic since 1997, however, as a sports body, joined the ICC International Cricket Council in 2000.

 The Czech Cricket Union is the official governing body of the sport of cricket in Czech Republic.
 Its current headquarters is in Prague.
 The Czech Cricket Union is the Czech Republic's representative at the International Cricket Council and is an affiliate member.
 It is also a member of the European Cricket Council.